About DJ Snoopdoggydogpossum

 I started dancing in Brisbane, Australia in about 1998, then moved to Melbourne in 2001, where I started DJing in 2005.
 Now I live in Sydney where I DJ mostly for lindy hoppers and blues dancers.
 I do the large camps and exchange in other cities during the year.

-This year I was a staff DJ at the Herrang Dance Camp, so I feel I’ve pretty much won the jackpot.
-I also DJed at MLX in November in Melbourne, and… at some other places during the year that I can’t remember.
+I was a staff DJ at the Herrang Dance Camp in 2014 and 2015, and I’m booked for 2016, too.
+So I feel I’ve pretty much won the jackpot.
+I was a guest DJ in Korea at the Authentic Jazz Weekend in 2015, and a volunteer DJ at the Snowball in Sweden 2015/2016.
+In 2015 I DJed at MLX in November in Melbourne, at SLX in Sydney in October, and… at some other places during the year that I can’t remember.
+Later in 2016 I will be a staff DJ at Seoul Lindyfest.

 I like organising dance events (I’ve written a bit about that here), and I’ve just discovered that I love performing.
 It’s a pity that I haven’t also discovered that I have a natural talent for performing, but I figure enthusiasm and shouting will suffice where grace and ability fall short.